Chapter 3: Search techniques

 Here are some simple ways you can narrow your search results:

 Phrase searching is when you take a specific phrase and enter it into the search box using quotations around it.
 It’s helpful when you want to find a specific term or phrase, for example “solar energy.”
 By putting quotations around the phrase, that ensures the database will search for those words together, in the order you specify, rather than sprinkled anywhere in the resource.

 Truncation is when you use an asterisk (*) to search for multiple endings for a word’s base, or “trunk.”
-Using a truncation symbol allows you to get different forms of your search terms in a single search by looking for any word that starts with the letters leading up to your asterisk, regardless of what letters come after that point.
+Using a truncation symbol tells the search tool to find any word that starts with the letters leading up to your asterisk, regardless of what letters come after that point.
 This is a simplified way to search for different forms of the same word with a single search.
 For example, by searching for electric* you can find results containing all or any of these terms: electric, electrical, and electricity.

 You can determine where to truncate by spelling out variations of your keyword and highlighting the last place where the letters overlap.
 This is likely to be the most useful place to truncate.
 See the example below.

 - Truncating too early makes it more likely that you’ll retrieve irrelevant results.
 For example, by truncating electric as elect*, you would also get elections, elected, and electoral.

 - Truncating too late reduces the number of variations you will find, missing many results that could be useful.
 For example, electricit* will retrieve electricity but not electrical.

 - Truncation is not a useful strategy for all keywords.
 In some cases, a keyword may share a base with words that are not closely related to it.
 For example, protest* will find the related terms protests, protesters, and protesting, but also matches the unrelated word Protestant.